ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 `application-config.json` in the `/usr/local/share/elektra/tool_data/rest-frontend`
 directory:

 - Change `backend.root` to the URL where the backend will be reachable, e.g. `http://restapi.libelektra.org/` (with trailing slash!)
 - Change `website.url` to the URL where the frontend will be reachable, e.g. `http://libelektra.org/` (with trailing slash!)

 ## Running the Applications ##

 As last step we need to run the applications:

 - First we start the backend server with `kdb run-rest-backend`.
 To ensure the backend is accessible, you can use `curl http://localhost:8080/version` (change port to your setting), which should show you some version information in JSON format.
 - Although the frontend was compiled during installation already, we want to have a freshly built homepage and use `kdb configure-rest-frontend` to do so.
-- Then we runt he frontend analogously with `kdb run-rest-frontend`.
+- Then we run the frontend analogously with `kdb run-rest-frontend`.
 It should now be reachable at the configured port.

 If everything went smooth, both applications should now be online and reachable.